jkeohan/bonus_lectures/AWS/aws-react-deployment.md

 ## Creating An S3 Bucket

 S3 stands for **Simple Storage Service** and is the most basic of the storage options in AWS.
 It is used for general purpose and frequent access to data.
-Besides simple storage an S3 bucket can also be configurerd as a static web server.
+Besides simple storage an S3 bucket can also be configured as a static web server.

 We can find the service by using their search option once again and typing in **S3**.